 Reformat a module or a directory

-In the Project tool window, right-click a module or a directory and from the context menu, select Reformat Code or press Ctrl+Alt+L.
+In the Project tool window, right-click a module or a directory and select Reformat Code or press Ctrl+Alt+L.

-In the dialog that opens, specify the reformatting options and click OK.
+In the dialog that opens, specify the reformatting options.

 You can also apply filters to your code reformatting such as specifying a scope or narrowing the reformatting to the specific file types.